yarongvili1/latticezk/README.md

 ## Fast constant-time Gaussian-sampling using Boolean-logic

-The fast constant-time Gaussian-sampling using Boolean-logic generates a sequence of pseudoranom Guassian samples with parameters chosen at the time of code-generation (not in this repository).
+The fast constant-time Gaussian-sampling using Boolean-logic generates a sequence of pseudoranom Gaussian samples with parameters chosen at the time of code-generation (not in this repository).
 Its speed is demonstrated by the `src/gsampler` tool running on an Intel(R) Core(TM) i7-10875H CPU @ 2.30GHz CPU on Linux: